 Gum disease has traditionally been treated by eliminating the gum pockets by trimming away the infected gum tissue and by re-contouring the uneven bone tissue.
 Although this is still an effective way of treating gum disease, new and more sophisticated procedures are used routinely today.
 One of these advancements is guided bone regeneration, also referred to as guided tissue regeneration.
 This procedure is used to stabilize endangered teeth or to prepare the jaw for dental implants.

 As periodontal disease progresses, pockets of degenerated bone develop in the jaw.
 These pockets can promote the growth of bacteria and the spread of infection.
-To address these pockets, Dr. Reef and Dr. Villanueva may recommend tissue regeneration.
+To address these pockets, Dr. Reef, Dr. Villanueva and Dr. Herron may recommend tissue regeneration.
 During this surgical procedure, the pockets are cleaned thoroughly, and a membrane is installed between the soft tissue and the pocket in the bone.
 Some of these membranes are bio-absorbable and some require removal.
 The membrane covers the pocket so that fast-growing soft tissue is blocked, and slower-growing bone can begin to grow, or regenerate itself.

 The effectiveness of the procedure generally depends on the patients willingness to follow a strict postoperative diet and careful oral care.
 Drs.
-Reef and Villanueva will help you determine if bone regeneration surgery is right for you.
+Reef, Villanueva and Herron will help you determine if bone regeneration surgery is right for you.

 Trust Us for Your Periodontal Needs

 Drs.
 Reef, Villanueva and Herron provide a variety of surgical services for the treatment of periodontal issues.
 Contact us for more information.

 Our Latest Patient Testimonials